Dick Lucas (minister): Ordained ministry

 Lucas completed ordination training at Ridley Hall, and was ordained in the Church of England as a deacon in 1951, and then as a priest in 1952.
 Lucas' first curacy was served as at St Nicholas' Church, Sevenoaks, from 1951 to 1955, before he joined the staff of the Church Pastoral Aid Society from 1955 until 1961.

 Lucas became Rector of St. Helen's Bishopsgate in 1961, and served the church as its Rector for thirty-seven years until 1998.
 Under his leadership, St. Helen's grew from a small congregation of a few individuals to a large thriving church with a ministry to city workers, families, students and young professionals.
 He developed a reputation for strong Bible teaching and preaching.
 He emerged as a widely respected evangelical speaker, particularly at the Keswick Convention.
 He was outspoken among his generation of evangelical ministers in encouraging systematic expositional preaching.
 With this in mind, Lucas was among those who established a popular and widely duplicated programme of training workshops for preachers.
 Today, his former church has an archive of over 1,800 talks and sermons from him.

 In May 1986 Lucas founded the Proclamation Trust, the aim of which is to encourage ministry that seeks to "expound the Bible as God's Word for today", and remained a trustee for many years.

-In 1991, in partnership with David Jackman, Lucas helped to form the Cornhill Training Course.
-The course originally met for training in St Peter upon Cornhill, before moving to Borough to meet in office space on Borough High Street.
-Lucas is no longer part of the leadership team there.

-Well into his 90's, Lucas continued to have an active and influential ministry, preaching and speaking at conferences in the UK and further afield.
 He is Rector Emeritus of St Helen's, where he frequently returned each summer to preach.
-His last formal talk was on 5 October 2024; and it is expected this will be his last public speaking event.

 Although prioritising preaching and teaching, Lucas is the author of a number of evangelical books and commentaries.
 With John Stott, J. I. Packer and others, Lucas was a key figure in shaping the conservative evangelical movement in the United Kingdom during the 20th century.

-In 1995, a Festschrift was published in his honour.
-When God's Voice is Heard: The Power of Preaching included contributions from Peter Adam, D. A. Carson, John Chapman, Edmund Clowney, Peter Jensen, Phillip Jensen and J. I. Packer.